-The furniture and the woodworking projects we build are bound and determined to be used and worn over time.
+The wood furniture projects we build are bound and determined to be worn down over time.
 This means a durable top coat is a critical part of building quality projects.
-So you’re wondering how to apply polyurethane, and that’s what I want to share with you today.
+So you need to know how to apply polyurethane, and that’s what I want to help you with today.

 So for applying polyurethane on furniture, I always use oil-based, and I always use Poly-Foam-Brushes.
 These are cheap foam brushes that lay on an even coat just right, and after each coat you can just throw it away.

 Granted, investing in a decent brush and cleaning it after every use may save you money over the long term.
 But as for me, time is limited, so I prefer to save time.

 When using a foam brush, you don’t really need gloves as you would when applying a wipe-on poly.
 But if you’re overly concerned about getting any poly finish on your skin, then use gloves (the blue nitrile kind).
 Otherwise, skip ‘em.

 Why the blue nitrile gloves?
 Because the old fashioned standard latex gloves will get eaten up by chemicals and basically disintegrate right off your hand.
 Basically, the latex will start to shrivel and break apart, forming holes.

 How To Apply Polyurethane To Your Wood Projects

 Step 1 – Prep your project

 You should sand the surface of your wood project up to a 180 or 220 grit sandpaper.
 The poly itself will create a new surface, as it is a film-building finish.
 So there’s no need to go beyond 220 on the bare wood itself.
 Doing so would just be a waste of time.

 Quick outline of my sanding process: